jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 #### 2021-04-11 Brainstorm "Design Time = Run Time" Reformulations / The I form

 Do I start in the I form here?
 I had the idea to put things in the I form.
-This would be my 'solution' for presenting unsound, non-bullet proof ideas.
+This might be my 'solution' for presenting unsound, non-bullet proof ideas.
 So there is admission of subjectiveness.
 Also all the opinions I wanted to present, may be expressed with doubt built into it ('may', 'might', 'perhaps', 'maybe').
 So no statement may be wrong or right and it might not really matter nor make the text invalid.

 A diversion to an Errors article may be appropriate.